-The course aims at the overall development of the student into a complete sports man and he learns about the aim, objectives and types of recreation theory and recreational activities, Meaning, importance and
+The course aims at the overall development of the student into a complete sports man and he learns about the aim, objectives and types of recreation theory and recreational activities, Meaning, importance and conduct of intramural and extramural competitions,

 Merits and demerits of tournaments.
 Meaning, aim and objectives of the camp, Athletic Meets etc.